By Mike Miller Updated June 11, 2023

 He is not a policeman or a licensed private investigator.
 Instead, he describes himself as a salvage consultant.

 He recovers property that has been stolen, swindled, or otherwise misappropriated from his clients.
 He charges a fee for this service.

-The name comes from a poker game in which Travis won the boat from an unfortunate millionaire who only had four of the requisite five cards and tried to bluff Travis.
+The name comes from a poker game in which Travis won the boat from an unfortunate millionaire that he bluffed out when Travis only had four of the requisite five cards to make a flush.

 Travis calls himself a beach bum who takes his retirement in installments.
 He prefers to take on new cases only when the cash fund hidden in a hidey hole in the Flush gets low.